Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 2: Search the Business Name

 Enter the name you would like to use in the “Keyword from name to be searched” field.
-In this example, we will do a Maine LLC name search by looking up “American Made.”
+In this example, we will search for a Maine LLC name by looking up “American Made.”

 How to do a Maine Business Name Search